EnweremOma/EnweremOma/README.md

- Hi there 👋 I'm ENWEREM Iruoma (oma for short) nice meeting your lovely face 😉
+ Hi there 👋 I'm ENWEREM Iruoma (oma for short)

+ Nice meeting your lovely face 😉

  I am a full stack developer (FE-Heavy) excited about building projects that solve real life problems.
 I am known for my great attention to details and ability to recreate figma desigs to the later.